 What a landing page is not

 Just because a page has a call to action on it does NOT mean it is a landing page.
-When visitors “land” on the page, that does not make it a landing page either.
+When visitors “land” on the page, that does not make it one either.

 Let’s look at a few “this versus that” situations to clarify further.